History of Jakarta: National revolution era (1945–1949)

 After the collapse of Japan in 1945, the area went through a period of transition and upheaval during the Indonesian national struggle for independence.
 During the Japanese occupation and from the perspective of the Indonesian nationalists who declared independence on 17 August 1945, the city was renamed Jakarta.
 After the war, the Dutch name Batavia was internationally recognized until full Indonesian independence was achieved on 27 December 1949 and Jakarta was officially proclaimed the national capital of Indonesia.

 Following the surrender of the Japanese, Indonesia declared its independence on 17 August 1945.
 The proclamation was enacted at Jalan Pegangsaan Timur No. 56 (now Jalan Proklamasi), Central Jakarta, with Suwiryo acting as the committee chairman.
 Suwiryo was recognised as the first mayor of Jakarta Tokubetsu Shi.
 The position was soon altered to Pemerintah Nasional Kota Jakarta ("Jakarta City National Administration").

 On 19 September 1945, Sukarno held his Indonesian independence and anti-colonialism/imperialism speech, during Rapat Akbar or grand meeting at Lapangan Ikada, now the Merdeka Square.

 The grand meeting would start a period of national revolution in Indonesia.

 On 29 September 1945, Anglo-Dutch troops arrived in Jakarta to disarm and repatriate the Japanese garrison.
 They also planned on reasserting control over the colony.
 On November 21, 1945, Suwiryo and his assistants were arrested by members of the Netherlands Indies Civil Administration.

 On 4 January 1946, Indonesian Republicans withdrew from Ally-occupied Jakarta and established the capital in Yogyakarta.
 War was not apparent in Jakarta and urban development continued in the city as the Dutch tried to re-establish themselves.
 In 1947, the Dutch succeeded in implementing a set of planning regulations for urban development—the SSO/SVV (Stadsvormings-ordonantie/Stadsvormings-verordening)—that had been devised prior to the war.
 Batavia was planned to expand with an addition of a new satellite city 8 kilometers south of the Koningsplein.
-This 730 ha area would become the Kebayoran satellite city, the first urban planning in Indonesia after the World War II.
+This 730 ha area would become the Kebayoran satellite city, the first urban planning in Indonesia after World War II.

 On 27 December 1949, the Dutch recognised Indonesia as an independent country and sovereign federal state under the name of "Republic of the United States of Indonesia".
 At this time, the Jakarta City Administration was led by Mayor Sastro Mulyono.